-Ms. Laurie Hacking Teachers Retirement Association of Minnesota 60 Empire Drive, Suite 400 St. Paul, MN 55103
+Mr. Jay Stoffel Teachers Retirement Association of Minnesota 60 Empire Drive, Suite 400 St. Paul, MN 55103

-Dear Ms. Hacking:
+Dear Mr. Stoffel:

-This report has been prepared to assist the Teachers Retirement Association of Minnesota (TRA) in meeting the requirements of the Governmental Accounting Standards Board Statement No. 67 (GASB 67) for the June 30, 2016 Measurement Date.
+This report has been prepared to assist the Teachers Retirement Association of Minnesota (TRA) in meeting the requirements of the Governmental Accounting Standards Board Statement No. 67 (GASB 67) for the June 30, 2018 Measurement Date.
 The calculations in this report have been made on a basis that is consistent with our understanding of this accounting standard.
-Please note that the discount rate used to determine the Total Pension Liability (TPL) changed from 8.00% at the Prior Measurement Date to 4.66% at the current Measurement Date.
-In addition, the TPL at June 30, 2016 reflects the impact of other assumption changes that were adopted by the TRA Board as part of the recommendations in the Experience Study report, prepared in 2015.
+Please note that the discount rate used to determine the Total Pension Liability (TPL) changed from 5.12% at the Prior Measurement Date to 7.50% at the current Measurement Date.

-The annual funding actuarial valuation used as the basis for much of the information presented in this report was performed as of July 1, 2016, although the TPL was determined using a discount rate of 4.66%.
+The annual funding actuarial valuation used as the basis for much of the information presented in this report was performed as of July 1, 2018.
 The funding valuation was based upon data, furnished by the TRA staff, concerning active, inactive and retired members along with pertinent financial information.
 This information was reviewed for completeness and internal consistency, but was not audited by us.
 The valuation results depend on the integrity of the data.
 If any of the information is inaccurate or incomplete our results may be different and our calculations may need to be revised.
 Please see the actuarial valuation for additional details on the funding requirements for TRA including the actuarial assumptions and methods and the System's funding policy.

 To the best of our knowledge, the information contained in this report is complete and accurate.
-The calculations were performed by, and under the supervision of, independent qualified actuaries with experience in performing valuation for public retirement systems.
-In addition, the valuation was prepared in accordance with generally accepted actuarial principles and practices, as well as in conformity with Actuarial Standards of Practice issued by the Actuarial Standards Board.
-The calculations are based on the current provisions of TRA, and on actuarial assumptions that are internally consistent and individually reasonable based on the actual experience of TRA.
+The calculations were performed by, and under the supervision of, independent qualified actuaries with experience in performing valuations for public retirement systems.
+In addition, the valuation was prepared in accordance with generally accepted actuarial principles and practices, as well as in conformity with applicable Actuarial Standards of Practice, issued by the Actuarial Standards Board.
+The calculations are based on the current provisions of TRA and on actuarial assumptions that are internally consistent and individually reasonable based on the actual experience of TRA.